shimmy568/howdyConUHacks/README.md

 `pip install --upgrade google-cloud`

-Create Access Key on GCP and download the json file.
+Create Service account key on GCP and download the json file.
 Set a new environment var GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.